coder618/advance-importer/readme.txt

 == Screenshots ==
 1. Settings page
-2. You should tick the checkbox
+2. Import Process, You should tick the checkbox
-3. You should tick the checkbox
+3. Export Process, You should tick the checkbox

 == Changelog ==